CHF1,130,000 | Sold

 - Just five owners from new, having remained in the care of the current owner for 12 years

-- Retains its matching-numbers chassis, engine, and correctly numbered door hinges
+- Retains its matching-numbers chassis and engine

 - Accompanied by a data sheet and letter from the Aston Martin Heritage Trust, a certificate from the British Motor Heritage Trust, an instruction book, jack, and a spare wheel

 Put simply, there is no other Aston Martin as iconic as the DB5.
 Launched in 1963 as the company’s flagship grand tourer, the powerful, accomplished, and stylistically crisp modern revision of the DB4 instantly became an object of desire.
 A hugely appealing machine in its own right, interest in Newport Pagnell’s most expensive model went stratospheric with an unforgettable appearance in the 1964 box office smash Goldfinger.
 But the DB5 was so much more than a handsome film prop.